pcanz/pPEG/docs/PrattParsing.md

 A very neat and powerful parser algorith was published back in 1973 by Vaughn Pratt[^1], but for many years this method has been largley ingnored.

 Fortunatley there has been a revival of interest more recently, and there are nice blog posts by [matklad] and [Nystrom] that explain how it works.
-Another variant that is closer to the original Pratt paper has been popularised by Douglas Crockford in [Crockford], and there is also a [survey] of other posts.
+Another variant that is closer to the original Pratt paper has been popularised by Douglas [Crockford], and there is also a [survey] of other posts.

-I must admit that I found Pratt's paper quite hard to follow, but the key idea of using numeric binding powers for each operator was cystal clear.
+I must admit that I found Pratt's paper hard to follow, but the key idea of using numeric binding powers for each operator was cystal clear.
 For my purposes I ended up implementing the Pratt algorithm in a slightly different way, and that may be easier to understand and explain.
 So here it is.

 ##  The Problem